Supporting a child with special educational needs during Covid-19 times

 ‘They should be non-monetary, non-food and not technology-based if possible,’ says Dr Bateman.

 ‘Try stickers, points, bottle tops or buttons in a pot, adding up to earn bigger rewards such as playing a board game or making playdough with a parent.’

 Supporting a child who’s reluctant to learn

 Your child may be less accepting of your instructions than their teacher’s - or vice versa.
 They may find it hard to sit still and focus on their classwork after having more freedom at home.
 And depending on their level of additional needs, they may not fully understand why they have to self-isolate if there's a case of coronavirus in their bubble, or why they can't do their usual out-of-school activities.

-Schools should be aware that may children - not just those with SEN - have forgotten what school is like and will find it hard to get back into a learning mindset amidst the constant changes to everyday life, so don't panic if your child is kicking back against learning.
-Initially, the focus will be on going over the work they were set during lockdown, rather than introducing new concepts, with lots of support for children's mental health, too.
+Schools should be aware that many children - not just those with SEN - will find it hard to maintain a learning mindset amidst the constant changes to everyday life, so don't panic if your child is kicking back against learning.
+Schools are aware of how the pandemic is affecting children's ability to learn, and also putting in place lots of support for their mental health.

-At home, try not to put too much pressure on your child if they're struggling with their emotions and resisting your attempts to get them to do their homework, spellings, times tables practice or reading.
+Try not to put too much pressure on your child if they're struggling with their emotions and resisting your attempts to get them to do their homework, spellings, times tables practice or reading.
 They're likely to be buzzing with pent-up energy and frustration at the end of the school day, and have used up all their concentration and listening resources.